Capital punishment in Iran: Qesas crimes (murder)

 In Sharia law, a qesas crime is a class of crime that can be punished by retribution.
 The Sharia crime of intentional murder (ghatl-e-amd) is one crime punished by qesas, which in this case is a life for a life.

-Diyyeh is a private settlement claim between the victim's family and the perpetrator.
+Diyya is a private settlement claim between the victim's family and the perpetrator.
 The victim's family has the option to forgive the criminal by accepting diyya (a financial settlement to compensate for the family's loss) rather than allowing the perpetrator to be executed.
 Because murder is considered a private matter between the perpetrator and the victim's family, the state may not commute a qesas-e-nafs sentence.
 The conviction, but not the sentence, can be appealed.
 Judges may only recommend the course of action the family takes, and in many cases ask the family to forgive the murderer.

 In many cases, judges try to persuade the family to forgive the murderer, even at times pressuring them to do so.
 Often, a murder execution is delayed for five years after the murder was committed in order to persuade the family to exercise forgiveness, and allow time for the murderer to pay diyya.
 If pardoned, the perpetrator still faces criminal penalties through the tazir code.
 Anybody who commits intentional murder must face a minimum of 2–3 years in prison, which is usually about the same time it takes to pay the diyya.
 Usually, longer sentences are given, and if other crimes were committed along with the murder, the person will serve a longer prison sentence, possibly even up to life imprisonment.

 The perpetrator may be convicted for murder in the case of a confession, if there are two witnesses to the crime, if there are 50 sworn testimonies, and/or if one or more people testifies 50 times against the defendant.
 However, in practice, judges also allow circumstantial evidence.

 Qesas cannot be applied in cases of self-defense or manslaughter, where the proof requirements above are not met, to minors (age 15 for boys, 9 for girls prior to 2008; after 2008, age 18 in most cases), to those declared insane, in a case where the victim is the perpetrator's spouse or spouse's lover and the perpetrator caught the spouse committing adultery, or in the case of a father murdering his children.
 In these cases, the perpetrator is punished through a tazir discretionary sentence, ranging from 2 years to life in prison.
 Sometimes the death penalty can be used regardless if the person has been found guilty of moharebeh ("spreading corruption on the earth").
 Crimes of passion may not always be recognized as a legitimate defense, with the exception of a spouse caught committing adultery (punishable by imprisonment).
 People who murder in self-defense can usually be released after paying blood money to the victim's family, and the courts would usually help to facilitate that.